Mapping Patterns for Virtual Knowledge Graphs: Preliminaries

-Mappings specify how to populate classes and properties of the ontology with individuals and values constructed starting from the data in the underlying DB.
-In \vkgs, the adopted standard language for mappings is R2RML~\cite{W3Crec-R2RML}, but for conciseness we use here a more convenient abstract notation: A \emph{mapping} $m$ is an expression of the form\\ \centerline{ $ $ }
+In the \vkg literature, mappings specify how to populate classes and properties of the ontology with individuals and values constructed from the data in the underlying DB.
+In other words, mappings provide the ABox that, together with a given TBox, realizes an ontology.
+In \vkgs, the adopted language for mappings in real-world systems is R2RML~\cite{W3Crec-R2RML}, but for conciseness we use here a more convenient abstract notation inspired by the literature~\cite{PLCD*08}: a \emph{mapping} $m$ is a pair of the form {

-where $Q(\vec{x})$ is a SQL query over the DB schema $\Sigma$, called \emph{source query}, and $L(\vec{\iri}(\vec{x}))$ is a \emph{target atom} of the form \begin{inparablank} \item $C(\iri_1(\vec{x_1}))$, \item $p(\iri_1(\vec{x_1}), \iri_2(\vec{x_2}))$, or \item $d(\iri_1(\vec{x_1}), \iri_2(\vec{x_2}))$, \end{inparablank} where $\iri_1(\vec{x_1})$ and $\iri_2(\vec{x_2})$ are terms that we call \emph{templates}.
-In this work we express source queries using the notation of \emph{relational algebra} and actually omit answer variables, assuming that they coincide with the variables used in the target atom.
-Intuitively, a template $\iri(\vec{x})$ in the target atom of a mapping corresponds to an \emph{R2RML template}, and is used to generate object \emph{IRIs} (i.e., Internationalized Resource Identifiers) or (RDF) \emph{literals}, starting from DB values retrieved by the source query in that mapping.
+} where $Q(\vec{x})$ is a SQL query over the DB schema $\S$, called \emph{source query}, and $\vec{L}(\vec{\iri}(\vec{x}))$ is a list of \emph{target atoms} of the form \begin{inparablank} \item $C(\iri_1(\vec{x_1}))$, \item $p(\iri_1(\vec{x_1}), \iri_2(\vec{x_2}))$, or \item $d(\iri_1(\vec{x_1}), \iri_2(\vec{x_2}))$, \end{inparablank} where $C \in \NC$, $p \in \NP$, $d \in \ND$, and $\iri_1(\vec{x_1})$ and $\iri_2(\vec{x_2})$ are terms that we call \emph{templates}.
+In this work we express source queries using the notation of \emph{relational algebra} omitting answer variables under the assumption that they coincide with the variables used in the target atoms.
+Intuitively, a template $\iri(\vec{x})$ in the target atom of a mapping corresponds to an R2RML \emph{string template}\footnote{\url{https://www.w3.org/TR/r2rml/\#dfn-string-template}}, and is used to generate object \emph{IRIs} (Internationalized Resource Identifiers) or (RDF) \emph{literals}, starting from DB values retrieved by the source query in that mapping.
+Note that, R2RML constants can be rendered in our syntax by using templates of zero arity, and that data values (e.g., using the {rr:column} predicate) can be simulated by introducing a dedicated special template symbol.

+Given a set $\M$ of mappings, and a database instance $\D$, the \emph{virtual ABox $\A_{\M(\D)}$ exposed by $\D$ through $\M$} is the set of ABox assertions: